Jitnung/Capstone-Project/README.md

 **Motivation**

 Being a business developer in my previous life, i understood first-hand the importance of being customer obsessed.
 After all, they are the lifeline of any business.
-Churn is immensely detrimental to a business regardless of one being an established MNC or a fledgling startup, and it
+Churn is immensely detrimental to a business regardless of one being an established MNC or a fledgling startup, and it is imperative for management to keep churn numbers down.

 **Project Workflow**